 Fencing

-Mild steel can be shaped into incredibly specific shapes which makes it perfect to be used in fencing.
-It also is visually appealing, so it looks beautiful besides being functional.
+Mild steel can be shaped into incredibly specific shapes, which makes it perfect to be used in fencing.
+It is also visually appealing, so it looks beautiful besides being functional.

 Mild steel may also be galvanised or coated with the right paint to make it long-lasting and rustproof.